 Keep in mind that smoking leaves behind tar, which is a sticky substance.
 Wipe down the interior panels with a 50/50 combination of water and vinegar solution.
 If the odor still lingers, mix in some dish soap as well.
 Once done, wipe the interior surfaces dry.

 Don’t forget about small children or pets who may have had an accident on the upholstery or who, may have had a carsick moment, .
 Even if these accidents were wiped up right away, a deeper clean may be necessary to fully get rid of the smell.
 If it has already dried, use your 50/50 water and vinegar solution to rehydrate the spot and then remove it with a wet/dry vacuum.
 Spreading cat litter on the area or sprinkling it with baking soda can also help absorb odors.
 Worried about other messes with kids in the car?
 Here are tips for keeping your car clean with kids.

 5. How to get mildew smell out of car

 Mildew is another source of unwelcome odors.
 All you need is one rainstorm and an overlooked partially opened window (or even just a small leak with a buildup of condensation), to experience this.
 Luckily, removing mildew smells in cars is pretty straightforward.
 A wet/dry vacuum can help remove remaining water from carpets and upholstery but, in a pinch, even a hair dryer may work.
 If a small leak is the cause, you may have to hunt around a bit.
 Check under the mats as well as in the trunk for any condensation, including checking the area where your spare tire is stored.

 6. How to eliminate car air conditioner smells

 After finding the source of car odors and treating them, your car should smell great.
-With the help of a new car smell air freshener, could almost smell as good as new.
-For more car maintenance and cleaning tips, check out these helpful auto resources.
+With the help of air fresheners, your car could almost smell as good as new.
+For more helpful information, check out these articles about car maintenance and cleaning tips.